Beyond the Simple Power Law: A Bayesian Analysis of 897 Pulsar Spectra: Data and Methods

 \subsection{Spectral models}

 To characterize the diverse spectral shapes present in our pulsar sample, we evaluate six phenomenological models.
 These include the five models considered in \citet{Jankowski_2018} and the double turn-over model introduced by \citet{swainston_pulsar_spectra_2022}.
-The models are summarized below.
+To mitigate parameter covariance, we scale frequency with a reference value $\nu_{0}$, defined as the geometric mean of the minimum and maximum observed frequencies.
+This transforms the frequency variable to a dimensionless ratio $x = \nu / \nu_{0}$.
+Accordingly, all models below are defined in terms of $x$.

 The most commonly used model is the \textit{simple power law},

 where $\alpha$ is the spectral index.

 Originally proposed to account for spectral breaks \citep{sieber_pulsar_1973}, the \textit{broken power law} model consists of two power-law segments joined at a break frequency $\nu_b$: